ratwolfzero/hopalong_python/README.md

 With *p>0*, the system settles into a *3-cycle*:  *(0,0)→(0,p)→(p,p)→(0,0)*.

-The pixel density simplifies to n/3, where *n* is the number of iterations.
+The pixel density simplifies to n / 3, where *n* is the number of iterations.

 Example: